- Location: Southeast of Birmingham in Warwickshire County

 Stratford Butterfly Farm, Bancroft Gardens, and the Witchcraft and Wizardology Museum are the other attractions of this town.
 The Holy Trinity Church beside the Avon is a frequented place throughout the year.

 Accommodation and Dining in Stratford-on-Avon

-On a visit to this erstwhile town you might accommodate yourself in hotels, cottages, or farm houses as per your preferences.
-Whitchurch Farm is a homely accommodation in Wimpstone.
-If you prefer to stay in country inns then The Throckmorton Arms, and the Houndshill are reasonable choices.
+On a visit to this erstwhile town, you might accommodate yourself in hotels, cottages, or farmhouses as per your preferences.
+Whitchurch Farm is a homely accommodation in Winstone.
+If you prefer to stay in country inns then The Throckmorton Arms and the Houndshill are reasonable choices.
 Among the noteworthy hotels, you could choose between Alveston Manor Hotel, Eastnor House Hotel, White Swan Hotel, Mercure Shakespeare Hotel, and The Stratford.